By Chris Daino updated 5-12-2020

 I didn’t know much about the Plague that attacked Europe circa 1347 to 1351.
 This was also called the Black Death or Bubonic Plague.
 I heard of it and the large amount of people that died, but didn’t know what it was about.
 So, when I saw a documentary on TV, I watched it.

 At the end of the show, they talked about how it was the microbes that caused this, and that man’s deadliest enemy was the tiny microbe.
-That was scary, but is it true?
+That was scary, but is it true? (microbe: a very small living thing, especially one that causes disease, that can only be seen with a microscope)

 Now, an interesting part of the show talked about how after 1/2 of the population was killed by the plague, that there was now more food to go around to those who survived and they even had luxury foods like fruit, vegetables and meat.
 What?
 Luxury foods?